 Visit Undersea Aquarium

 Aquaria KLCC (Kuala Lumpur Convention Centre) is located within walking distance from the Petronas Twin Towers.
 It is a massive aquarium built within 60,000 square feet and filled with 5,000 different exhibits of both aquatic and non-aquatic creatures from Malaysia and around the world.
 It’s the type of place you can go back to several times and still see something new.
-The efficient layout makes exploring easy, and something is interesting to see in every corner and turns.
+The efficient layout makes exploring easy, and something is interesting to see in every corner and turn.
 One of the aquarium’s highlights is the 90-meter long transparent tunnel with a moving walkway filled with sharks, stingrays, and sea turtles.

 Visit the Indian Community